 Who is this course for

-This course is for those with some experience of Art and Design who wish to develop their skills and understanding to level 2.
+This course is for those ready for a year long Level 2 accredited course (NCFE certificate in Art and Design), with some experience of Art and Design and who wish to develop their skills and understanding.
 It is suitable for those wanting to produce a portfolio of work for Foundation, HND & Foundation Degree application.

 What does this course cover

-The course offers teaching in the main Fine -Art subject areas of Drawing and Painting, Print and Sculpture.
+The course offers teaching in the subject areas of Drawing, Painting, Print and Sculpture.
 Course content aims to develop your skills and creative ideas in these areas and will help you to produce a broad Fine Arts portfolio.
-It also offers you the opportunity to achieve a nationally recognised qualification: L2 Certificate in Art, Design & Creative Studies.
+It also offers you the opportunity to achieve a nationally recognised qualification.

-The course workshops run over two terms from September 2014 to April 2015.
-You will need to attend from 10.00-17.00 on Fridays.
-The course continues into term 3, when Pre Foundation students exhibit their work at the Mary Ward Centre, present their work and attend individual tutorials to complete the course assessment.
+In term 3 students exhibit their work at the Mary Ward Centre, present their work and attend individual tutorials to complete the course assessment.
 Additional dates to be supplied.

 You will work on structured projects/briefs in the areas of drawing, painting, print and sculpture.
 In the first term these projects aim to give you an introduction to each area as well and developing your research and creative processes.
 During the second term you will have the opportunity to explore your creative practice in greater depth.